DoTheSmartThings/CleanThings/README.md

 We welcome contributions from anyone who is interested in helping to build a safer smart home ecosystem especially for the SmartThings.
 If you have experience with IoT devices or security testing, we would love to have your help with certifying new devices and adding them to our list.

+###Step 1 : Create an open issue in this repository
+Enter the [issue tab](https://github.com/DoTheSmartThings/CleanThings/issues) and press a 'New Issue' button

+###Step 2 : Write an issue
 To contribute, please submit a pull request with the following information:
+ * Title of issue
+>write in a way you want.
  * brand
  * Device name (or Model number)
  * Device Type